tools4BCI/SignalServer/doc/user_manual/source/xml_config_description.rst

 does not affect the sampling rate itself, but the rate data packets are transmitted over the network.

-Using a sampling rate of 1000 Hz and a blocksize of 10, samples are still acquired with 1000 Hz, but data packets are sent with only 100 Hz, whereby every packets stores 10 samples for all acquired channels.
+Using a sampling rate of 1000 Hz and a blocksize of 10, samples are still acquired with 1000 Hz, but data packets are sent with only 100 Hz, whereby every packet stores 10 samples for all acquired channels.

-As incomming packets are used for timing control at the client, a bigger blocksize introduces a certain jitter, as the client has to wait for a new packet storing more than one sample and processes all samples immediately afterwards.
+As incoming packets are used for timing control at the client, a bigger blocksize introduces a certain jitter, as the client has to wait for a new packet storing more than one sample and processes all samples immediately afterwards.